- Open Source

 • Users are best placed to know what is or is not acceptable to them. uBlock Origin's sole purpose is to give users the means to enforce their own choices.

 ALL Chrome web extensions (applicable to Opera, Vivaldi, YandexBrowser too), The Complete Suite of Programs Needed After New Windows Installation [V2.0: Advanced], Windows Apps, Linux Apps, and For Windows

 uBlock Origin is also a platform with 3 apps listed on AlternativeTo.
 Browse all 3 apps for uBlock Origin.

-3rd-party filters Block ads Google Chrome Extensions Configurable Custom filters Customizable Element blocker Firefox Extensions Lightweight Privacy focused Security focused Website whitelisting Add a feature
+3rd-party filters Block ads Browser extension Google Chrome Extensions Configurable Custom filters Customizable Element blocker Firefox Extensions Lightweight Microsoft Edge extension Privacy focused Security & Privacy Security focused Website whitelisting Add a feature

 Make this page better by adding screenshots to uBlock Origin.

 I have tested this on google chrome for over a year and the result at first seems fine but ran into things.
 I couldn't disable it for youtubers who i supported, so i have to click to disable and let...See why people do not like uBlock Origin 😡 Post your review